JuliaPlots/PlotDocs.jl/docs/src/output.md

 #### File formats supported by most graphical backends

- - png (default output format for `savefig`)
+ - png (default output format for `savefig`, if no file extension is given)
  - svg
  - PDF

-When not using `savefig`, the default output format depends on the environment (e.g., when using IJulia/Jupyter, the output when using the default GR backend is svg).
+When not using `savefig`, the default output format depends on the environment (e.g., when using IJulia/Jupyter).

 #### Supported output file formats